opencpn-manuals/plugins/README.md

-# OpenCPN Developer Manual Antora playbbok
+# OpenCPN Developer Manual Antora Playbook

-This repo collects the various parts of the Developer Manual and builds the HTML. (forcing build...)
+This repo contains the playbook which collects the various manual parts and builds the HTML.
+Committed documents in the docs/ dir are available at https://leamas.github.io/ocpn-manuals/